 Anyway!
 I wanted to post a spooky biscuit bake this year that was actually just a bit of fun!
 No, they aren’t scary at all – but in reality, no baking is actually spooky or scary, it’s all just delicious and fits the theme.

 This recipe is based on the original gingerbread people recipe that is on my blog – and I just love it.
 I love the spices in the cookies, and I think they just bake so easily!
 Also, there is charm in not having to chill the dough.

 Occasionally I get comments saying my gingerbread didn’t work and I chilled the dough – you are not supposed to chill it!
 This can actually bake the biscuits differently, causing them to balloon slightly or come out of shape.

-When you make the dough, you don’t want to over knead it – so if you are using your hands to make the dough, you want to rub the cold unsalted butter into the dry ingredients with just the tips of your fingers.
+When you make the dough for the gingerbread mummies, you don’t want to over knead it – so if you are using your hands to make the dough, you want to rub the cold unsalted butter into the dry ingredients with just the tips of your fingers.

 Just using the tips of your fingers means you don’t warm the dough up too much, and therefore accidentally melt the butter too much.
 I do recommend to use actual unsalted butter as well, and not a baking spread!

 When shaping the dough you can use whatever size cutter you want, but the smaller the cutter the less time they take to bake, and the larger the cutter, the longer they take to bake!
 Just keep an eye on the biscuits until they are turning a deeper golden colour and firming up.

 Roll out icing

 For the decoration of these biscuits I used a combination of royal icing sugar, and roll out icing – I wanted to have options for how they looked!
 Also, the edible eye sprinkles just gave a hilarious element to it because they look so silly.